 Peripheral neuropathy may be considered a disability by the SSA if you the condition is likely to be present for at least 12 months when you are unable to work and you meet the medical requirements as described in the SSA’s Blue Book.

-As soon as you meet these requirements you should file your application for disability benefits including medical evidence proving peripheral neuropathy is a disability.
+As soon as you meet these requirements you should file your SSDI application including medical evidence proving peripheral neuropathy is a disability.
 Medical evidence from your doctors proving you are disabled is essential to winning a disability benefits claim.

 The Social Security Blue Book is an essential reference for those applying for disability benefits.
 This medical guide, which was once printed with a blue cover, is now exclusively available online.

-The guide includes a listing of conditions and the requirements needed to qualify under each specific condition.
+The guide includes a listing of conditions and the requirements needed to qualify under each specific condition, including neuropathy.

 Peripheral neuropathy is a neurological disorder listed in section 11.14 of the Blue Book.
 Peripheral neuropathy is not a single disease, but instead is nerve damage caused by other conditions.